dmgcodevil/java-jest-sample/README.md

 Sample application is using [Jest](https://github.com/searchbox-io/Jest) Java ElasticSearch client to integrate with SearchBox.io.

-To create initial index and sample data click "Create Articles" (2 sample documents will be created.)
+To create initial index and sample data click "Create Articles" (2 sample articles will be created.)

 To test search; enter "epic", "Drizzt" or "*" to search box at top right and hit enter.